 This guide can help you understand which tax credits, expenses and other deductions may be available to you.
 It also covers the government benefit programs you may be eligible for, and much more.

 A. Deductions and credits related to your practice

 - Vehicle use

 B. Family, child-care and caregiver deductions and credits

 - Claim your spouse’s or common-law partner’s unused tax credits

-- Claim the spouse or common-law partner amount
+- Claim an amount for supporting a spouse or common-law partner

-- Claim an amount for an eligible dependant
+- Claim an amount for supporting an eligible dependant

 - Canada caregiver tax credit